Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 He got wrestled by Ferd, too.
 That was mostly an education in just how many ways the giant cavemonkey could squash him like a bug, tie him in knots, or pull him apart like tissue paper.
 To his credit he seemed to know exactly how strong he was, and exactly how strong Tooko *wasn’t.* That also meant Ferd knew *just* how far he could push things, and how painfully.

 He even let Tooko turn the tables now and then.
 Somehow, that didn’t feel at all patronizing.
 Surprisingly, getting tossed around by a stone-hard and floor-bendingly heavy cavemonkey wasn’t *quite* as awful as he might have worried.
-It was...playful.
+It was... playful.
 Well-meaning. *Fun,* even.
-He’d ended up irrevocably marinated in Ferd’s sweat, and his *everything* was going to be sore...but he couldn’t dispute the point.
+He’d ended up irrevocably marinated in Ferd’s sweat, and his *everything* was going to be sore... but he couldn’t dispute the point.
 These long missions tended to bring out his lethargy a little too much.
 He’d be quite content to just curl up and hibernate while he waited for the next time he was needed, but there *was* a certain satisfaction to using his body.
 Even if he admitted it only grudgingly.

 Ferd had also decided to provide Motivation, or at least his *idea* of it, anyway.
 Motivation, in this case, meant showing off his preposterously huge muscles whenever Tooko took his turn exerting himself, whenever Ferd could stand up proudly and flaunt his Keeda-tale brawn like a guileless brownie...

 Tooko tried very hard not to enjoy himself, and failed.
 Ferd’s cheery attitude was infectious.

 That evening, the Given-Man decided not to go back into stasis.
 Instead he built himself a nest right in the middle and pulled Tooko close, wrapping him up not-quite-uncomfortably tight in those thick legs, arms and tail.
-It was a gesture simultaneously friendly, protective...and one that would brook no arguing.
+It was a gesture simultaneously friendly, protective... and one that would brook no arguing.
 Pecking order inescapably established, it seemed.

 Wilde gave him a grin, and curled up on his own sleeping-spot.
 Humans were a bit standoffish about sleep, but they all bed down pretty close together anyway...